 - I told you that if you didn't stop skipping classes that you'd get put on probation.

 On reserve (prep. phrase): kept in a special place at the library and usually only for use there.

 - Dr. Woodward always puts the books on reserve for his students.

-Open-book test (noun): a test during in which students may consult their books or notes
+Open-book test (noun): a test in which students may consult their books or notes during it

 - I'm glad it's an open-book test since I can't remember much of what has been taught this term.